-Every June the Kiwanda Single Surface Hang Gliding Festival takes place in Pacific City, hosting fun spot landing contests, as well as other activities for hang gliding enthusiasts.
+Every June the Kiwanda Single Surface Hang Gliding Festival takes place in Pacific City, hosting fun spot landing contests, as well as other activities for enthusiasts.

 Please Note: Activities such as hang gliding, paragliding, hiking, swimming, and exploring are at-your-own-risk activities.
 Please learn about the danger of sneaker waves before visiting the coast.